Joe Biden blames Afghan leaders for Taliban takeover | english.lokmat.com

 Staunchly defending his move to withdraw US troops from Afghanistan, President Joe Biden on Monday (local time) admitted that the situation in the war-torn country unfolded more quickly than America anticipated.

-In his first address after Kabul fell to the Taliban and the Afghan government collapsed, Biden put the blame for the current situation on the Afghan leaders, saying they gave up and fled the country so the military collapsed.
+Addressing the nation from the East Room in the White House, his first speech after Kabul fell to the Taliban and the Ashraf Ghani government collapsed, Biden put the blame for the current situation on the Afghan leaders, saying they gave up and fled the country.

 "I stand squarely behind my decision.
-After 20 years I have learned the hard way that there was no good time to withdraw US forces and that's why we are still there," he said.
+After 20 years I have learned the hard way that there was no good time to withdraw US forces," he said.

 "We were clear-eyed about the risk.
-We planned for every contingency that this did unfold more quickly than we anticipated.
-Afghanistan political leaders gave up and fled the country so the military collapsed," he added.
+The truth is this did unfold more quickly than we had anticipated.
+So what happened.
+Afghanistan political leaders gave up and fled the country.
+The Afghan military collapsed," he added.

 Despite facing severe criticism for withdrawing American troops, the President has remained resolute in his decision.

-At the same time, he has sent an additional 6,000 troops to the country to secure the airport, a sign of the complicated and contradictory process of winding down America's longest war.
+The US is sending troops to secure the airport, a sign of the complicated and contradictory process of winding down America's longest war.

-As the Taliban claimed control over the Afghan capital, several countries evacuated diplomatic personnel from the country, and crowds of people flocked to the Kabul airport in an attempt to leave Afghanistan.
+Several countries have evacuated diplomatic personnel from Afghanistan and crowds of people flocked to the Kabul airport in an attempt to leave the country.

-Reports suggest that the movement will soon proclaim the re-establishment of the Islamic Emirate of Afghanistan.

 ( With inputs from ANI )